Friday, September 28, 2018

 Edouart was for many decades one of Hollywood's top special effects technicians.
 Though of French descent, he was born in Northern California in 1894, the son of a portrait photographer.
 He joined the film industry early on, working for a subsidiary of Paramount, Realart, as an assistant cameraman from about 1915.
 At Paramount in the 1920s, Edouart developed a rear-projection technique which became the crowning achievement of his career.
 To improve this technique, Edouart developed a triple-head process projector, which improved and sharpened the background image.
 Remaining as head of Paramount's special effects department until his retirement in the late '60s, Edouart won Academy Awards for I Wanted Wings (1941) and Reap the Wild Wind (1942), the latter film lensed in Technicolor.

 General view of Grand Pre from a distance showing some of the most hotly contested battlefields.
 Pvt.
 Alex.
 F. Edouart in foreground, moving picture cameraman.
+Colorized picture.
 Location: Between Chevrières and Grand Pré, Ardennes, France.
 October 19, 1918.
 NARA Ref#: 111-SC-27138.
 Courtesy Harry B. Kidd

 Link to high res image